-How to use the getDataSource() API and its methods and functions with SAP Analytics Designer
+How to Use the getDataSource() API in SAP Analytics Designer

-The getDataSource() function is used to return the corresponding data source whether from a Table, Chart, Geo Map Layer, or from a data frame and data binding, if the data binding has no data source undefined is returned.
-There are 36 functions used with the getDataSource() API, here is a brief overview of each function and some use cases:
+The getDataSource() function returns the corresponding data source from a Table, Chart, Geo Map Layer, or from a data frame with data binding.
+If the data binding has no data source, it returns undefined.

 1. collapseNode()– Collapses the specified dimension and hierarchy node.
-The dimension and hierarchy nodes specified by the selection is collapsed.
+The selection collapses the specified dimension and hierarchy nodes.
 Dimension name and selection (property-value pairs) are the two mandatory parameters.

 Example: